-To realise that you are not your thoughts is when you begin to awaken spiritually —Eckhart Tolle
+“Realising that you are not your thoughts is when you begin to awaken spiritually.” —Eckhart Tolle

-Realising you are not your thoughts is a life-changing discovery, a pivotal moment in each person’s spiritual journey.
+Realising you are not your thoughts is a life-changing discovery, a pivotal moment in every person’s spiritual journey.

 It struck me for the first time in 1997, after reading “The Power Of Now” by Eckhart Tolle.
-I had read many transformational books before that, but this one blew my mind.
+I had read many transformational books before that, but this one blew my mind… quite literally.

 More accurately, it blew apart my ideas of what I thought the mind was.

 “The mind is a superb instrument if used rightly.
 Used wrongly, however, it becomes very destructive.
 To put it more accurately, it is not so much that you use your mind wrongly — you usually don’t use it at all.
 It uses you.
 This is the disease.
 You believe that you are your mind.
 This is the delusion.
 The instrument has taken you over.”

 The notion that you are not your thoughts is a radical one.
 It goes against everything we have been conditioned to believe all our lives.

 Everything in your experience would suggest otherwise.
 Your thoughts appear in your head.
 They are known only to you.
 They speak in your voice.
 How could they not be who you are?

 Let’s take a closer look.
 There is more to the picture.

 Click on the image below to grab a FREE copy of my book “Kick the Thinking Habit”